BofA Securities slashes price target on The Interpublic Group of Companies Inc. [IPG] – find out why.

 Reflecting on the efficiency of the workforce at the company, The Interpublic Group of Companies Inc. [IPG] managed to generate an average of $16,062 per employee.
 Receivables Turnover for the company is 1.47 with a Total Asset Turnover recorded at a value of 0.56.The Interpublic Group of Companies Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.00 and a Current Ratio set at 1.00.

-The Interpublic Group of Companies Inc. [IPG]: An earnings per share (EPS) analysis
+Earnings per share (EPS) analysis for The Interpublic Group of Companies Inc. [IPG] stock

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for IPG.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for The Interpublic Group of Companies Inc. go to 6.70%.